In the Spotlight

 Designed by world-renowned architect Frank Gehry, the Frederick R. Weisman Art Museum has drawn the admiration of art lovers and the local community for its innovative design and excellent collections since opening in 1993.
 Gehry returned last fall to expand and renovate the museum, adding two new wings, five more gallery spaces and more stainless steel to the glistening faĂ§ade.
 Even with all of the improvements at the Weisman, the museumâ€™s dedication to accessibility means that admission remains free and open to the public.

 The American Swedish Institute is located in the Turnblad mansion, the former residence of Swedish immigrants.
-The castle-like structure, built in 1908 complete with turrets and gargoyles, just unveiled renovations to its lower level.
+The castle-like structure, built in 1908 complete with turrets and gargoyles, includes the Nelson Cultural Center and a Nordic-inspired cafĂ©, FIKA.

 Learn more about the great state of Minnesota at Saint Paulâ€™s Minnesota History Center.
 Explore exhibits like Minnesotaâ€™s Greatest Generation, where visitors can see the sacrifices made by Minnesotans during the Great Depression and World War II.
 Minneapolisâ€™ Mill City Museum also provides a good history lesson.
 Deemed the â€śmost explosive museum in America,â€ť this museum shows how the mills of Pillsbury and General Mills contributed to the growth of the city.